yugur/api/README.md

-# yugur-back
+# yugur API
-The Go back end for the Yugur.io crowd-sourced dictionary.
+API for the yugur.io crowd-sourced dictionary.